jfto23/personal_website/projects.markdown

 ## schedule\_module

-_schedule_module_ is a script that parses ics files which can be integrated with Polybar.
+_schedule_module_ is a script that parses ics files and shows the current and next course of the day.
+It can also work as a module for Polybar.

 __[Source
 code](https://github.com/jfto23/schedule_module)__